alex7kom/nvm-fish/README.md

-# Node Version Manager for fish
+# Node Version Manager for fish 2.1.0+

 ## Important Note

 nvm-fish is a port of [nvm](https://github.com/creationix/nvm) for fish shell.
 Although it is fully functional, it should be considered very beta, so you use it on your own risk!
 Please report any bugs you encounter.
+Please always specify your OS and fish shell version when reporting bugs.

 ## Installation